 Texting and Driving Statistics

-- In 2010, nearly one in five crashes (18%) in which someone was injured involved distracted driving.
+- Nearly one in five crashes (18%) in which someone is injured involves distracted driving.

-- A driver dialing a cell phone is 2.8 times more likely to get into a crash as compared to a non-distracted driver.
+- A driver dialing a cell phone is 2.8 times more likely to get into a crash than a non-distracted driver.